trentyou/trentyou.github.io/_posts/2014-12-7-Shaking a UIView.md

 You're done!
 If any of the code isn't working for you, check with the first code snippet I posted that includes all the code I talked about.

-You can mess around with the offset, the duration and
+You can mess around with the offset, the duration and the repeatCount to get an animation that you like.
+There are a lot of ways to achieve a shake animation, this was just one way.

+Thanks for reading!